Barbaras Timeline

 623 Poplar St. Xaver Schmidt Maltster

-• The two remaining spouses of the Louisa Reichert and Charles Reichert marriages get married.
+• The two widowed spouses of Louisa Reichert and Charles Reichert both marry again

 1411 Walnut St. Bertha (Winter) Falk widow of John Falk